 Study Area I: Arts and Humanities: nine credits, including one literature course

-Transfer courses can only satisfy the Literature requirement if they are 200-level
+- Transfer courses can only satisfy the Literature requirement if they are 200-level or higher.

 Study Area II: Social Sciences: nine credits, including one HIST course

 - Courses that satisfy Study Area II can be found here.

 - BSED students must take either HIST 161 or HIST 162 in SAII (formerly HIST 261 or 262).

 - Students cannot satisfy this area with all three courses in one subject (i.e., HIST).

 - Sociology is NOT a “Social Science”!
 It is classed as a behavioral science (SAIII).